vsionly/svg-view/README.md

     // svg needs to pass in the second parameter creation('/src/img/', true)
 ```
-    Execute node svg.js from the command line to generate svgs.
+    Execute node svg.js from the command line to generate svgs.html
-    html and automatically open it in the browser.
+    and automatically open it in the browser.
 You can open
     svgs.html directly for later viewing
     If the project has a new svg icon added, you need to re-execute
     node svg.js